phenan/scalalr/README.md

 ```

 This code looks quite strange, however,
-if you use the custom font that supports several ligatures,
+if you use our custom font that supports several ligatures,
 the code is displayed as follows:

 <img width="387" alt="2018-02-08 16 34 20" src="https://user-images.githubusercontent.com/4749268/35960681-f362da7c-0ced-11e8-8053-5baa0c7752cf.png">